bpagare6/WTL-Project/README.md

 I have tried to make this structure as close to django.
 You can write the backend functions in controller.js

 ### Setup
-`npm install` this will install all necessary packages.
+- `npm install` this will install all necessary packages.
+- Then setup the database by running **Running seeddata task in npm scripts**.
+- Check your database once, it should have created sample data into the database.
+- Then run `npm start` to start the server.